 • Prepare the tempeh – I recommend mixing the marinade, parboiling the tempeh, and placing it in the marinade first, so it can marinate while you prepare the tahini sauce.
 Alternatively, parboil the tempeh earlier in the day or a day or two ahead, and let it marinate overnight(s) for even more flavor, and to save time on the day you make the recipe.

-• Sear the tempeh – this happens in tandem with cooking the noodles.
+• Stir fry the tempeh – this happens in tandem with cooking the noodles.
 A bit of oil is heated in a saute pan over medium-high heat and the tempeh is laid in the pan and left to cook without disturbing for a couple of minutes, then flipped once you see the underside is golden (the soy in the marinade may even char a bit) for the other side to cook.
 Meanwhile, the pot of water is on the burner to boil.

 • Boil the noodles – This is the last step.
 I recommend using tongs to move the cooked noodles from the pot of boiling water directly into a bowl with all the tahini sauce so that a bit of the noodle water ends up in with the noodles and sauce.
 It just helps create a nice creamy texture.